Maki1209/mariosolis.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏻 Hello there, this is Mario!"
+title: "👋🏻 Hello there, I am Mario!"
 excerpt: "About me"
 author_profile: true
 redirect_from: